gbdev/gb-asm-tutorial/src/cheatsheet.md

 ### Turn on/off sprites

-Sprites can be toggled on and off using the second least significant bit of the `rLCDC` register.
+Sprites (or objects) can be toggled on and off using the second least significant bit of the `rLCDC` register.
 You can use the `LCDCF_OBJON` and `LCDCF_OBJOFF` constants for this.

 **To turn the Sprites On:**